Psychiatric Service Dog for Schizophrenia — ADA Task Training Guide

 Tasks include reality-testing support, medication reminders, crisis alerts, deep pressure therapy during paranoia episodes, tactile grounding, and routine maintenance — all must be specifically trained behaviors.

-Can someone with schizophrenia handle a PSD safely in Michigan?
+Can someone with schizophrenia safely handle a Psychiatric Service Dog?

 PSD suitability is evaluated on an individual basis.
 Many people with schizophrenia with well-controlled symptoms successfully handle PSDs.
-A Michigan-licensed psychiatrist evaluates both the condition and the handler's capability.
+A licensed psychiatrist evaluates both the condition and the handler's capability.

-Do Michigan group homes allow Psychiatric Service Dogs?
+Must group homes and residential facilities allow Psychiatric Service Dogs?

 Under ADA Title III and the FHA, group homes and residential care facilities must evaluate reasonable accommodation requests for service dogs.
-Michigan's MDCR enforces these protections statewide.
+State civil rights agencies enforce these protections nationwide.

-A Michigan-licensed psychiatrist evaluates your condition via telehealth, certifies ADA-qualifying impairment, and documents the specific tasks your PSD is trained to perform.
+A licensed psychiatrist evaluates your condition via telehealth, certifies ADA-qualifying impairment, and documents the specific tasks your PSD is trained to perform.
 Telehealth delivery is 24-48 hours.